-Join Doug Winnie for an in-depth discussion in this video What you should know before watching this course, part of Up and Running with Chrome OS.
+Join Doug Winnie for an in-depth discussion in this video What you should know before watching this course, part of Learning Chrome OS.

 This course will get you familiar with how to use a Chrome book or any device using Chrome OS.
 Before you take this course, you should be familiar with the basic operations of other operating systems like Windows or OS X. You should also know how to use a mouse, work with windows, how to use a web browser, and how to perform basic operations with files and folders.
 If you feel that you need a refresher on some of these topics, take the Computer Literacy for Windows or Computer Literacy for Mac courses available in the lynda.com training library.